What are public, private and hybrid clouds?

 In this way, a private cloud can make it easier for an organisation to customise its resources to meet specific IT requirements.
 Private clouds are often used by government agencies, financial institutions, any other mid- to large-size organisations with business-critical operations seeking enhanced control over their environment.

 - More flexibility—your organisation can customise its cloud environment to meet specific business needs.

-- Improved security—resources are not shared with others, so higher levels of control and security are possible.
+- More control—resources are not shared with others, so higher levels of control and privacy are possible.

 - More scalability—private clouds often offer more scalability compared to on-premises infrastructure.